retired64/sm64cdpy.releases/README.md

 ### What is this?

 This is a personal app I built so I could browse and organize mods for SM64 Coop Deluxe straight from my phone, without having to open a browser every time.
-It reads the public mod catalogue from [mods.sm64coopdx.com](https://mods.sm64coopdx.com) and presents it in a clean, fast mobile interface.
+It reads the public mod catalogue from mods sm64coopdx  and presents it in a clean, fast mobile interface.

 It's not official.
 It's not affiliated with the SM64CoopDX team or any mod creator.
 It's just a passion project.